 I spend most of my time helping companies to grow their business.
 Part of that involves pulling together a lead generation strategy.
 Within this, we generally spend time discussing the sales proposition and options when it comes to reaching out to new customers.
-We also review the approach to retaining current clients and, at the same time, selling more to the existing customer database.
+We also review the approach to retaining current clients whilst, at the same time, selling more to the existing customer database.

-Sadly, very few companies have the correct understanding of what a sales proposition is and what it isn’t and, as a consequence, they fail to develop an effective message that engages with and is compelling for prospective customers.
+Sadly, very few companies have the correct understanding of what a sales proposition is and what it isn’t.
+As a consequence, they fail to develop an effective message that engages with, and is compelling for, prospective customers.

 When I ask a client what they do, all too often, they express their proposition in terms of what they actually ‘do’ or what they ‘offer’.
-Generally, they explain about all of the aspects of the service they deliver.
+Generally, they explain all of the aspects of the service they deliver.
 And, regale me with an explanation of how it works.
 They wax lyrical about the benefits of using them whilst still not understanding that what they’re actually giving me is a list of features, not benefits.

 The problem is,…..
 (How shall I put it politely?)… Nobody cares what you do!!

-The fact that you are a great accountant to deal with will rarely win out if they already have a friendly accountant.
+The fact that you are a great company to deal with will rarely win out if they already use competitor that’s similar.
 If you provide blinds for schools, how does that make the prospect take notice when they already have a supplier of blinds they’ve used for years?
 You may be a leading, globally known supplier of chemicals.
 But, if they have someone that offers them great prices and great service right now, where does that lead you?